mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Free companies are the ideal starting point for Beltstrike characters.
 They provide a stable framework for employment in prospecting and other areas of belt work, offer access to ships, and engage in the exploitation of the Schaeffer belt outside the corporate strictures.
 LFC is the employer in the scenarios that follow, but other free companies, all based on Vinen, are as follows:

 Free Company
 NameFree Company Name Vinen DistrictVinen District NotesNotes Hezeera Kahlos A small company with three ships and ten employees.
 Specialises in prospecting within the Spindrift and Vinen radicals.
 Very jealous of LFC’s success.
 Vinen Radical Free Company Osens Five wealthy entrepreneurs set-up this free company as an outlet for the their cash and interest in adventure amongst the belt.
 Moderately successful in terms of finds and trading, but focused on finding exotics and high-price mineral yields.
 Owns a 400-ton trader: Brilliant Gem Schard Transport Loess Owning two 400-ton traders, Schard deals in transport within the Free Radicals of the belt, with a little prospecting work thrown-in for good measure.
 A high- turnover of staff recently means it is looking for good pilots and ship crews.
 Marantz Company Kahlos Dedicated to prospecting and engaging in high-risk ventures, especially in unexplored parts of the belt.
-Owns a single, 800-ton modified cruiser (see page 127 of the Traveller rules), outfitted for long-term prospecting and mining.
+Owns a single, 800-ton modified cruiser ( #TODO see page 127 of the Traveller rules), outfitted for long-term prospecting and mining.

 ### VINEN STARPORTS